LSI

 This process ensures that the IT Incident Response Plan is managed effectively with clear communication and decision-making.
 The President’s involvement in authorising the response ensures that appropriate actions are taken based on the incident's severity, while the CTO's role in convening the Response Committee ensures that expertise is mobilised efficiently.

-This rule ensures that the Response Committee, led by the CTO, maintains consistent communication and oversight during an incident.
+This rule ensures that the Response Committee, led by the Director of Technology, maintains consistent communication and oversight during an incident.
 Daily meetings allow for timely updates and coordinated efforts, while formal notifications to the governing bodies ensure all stakeholders are informed of the resolution and closure of the incident.

 1. Director of Technology: The Director of Technology chairs the Response Committee.

 2. IT and AGS Team: Upon incident occurrence, the IT and AGS Team must assign at least one member to handle the incident exclusively.
-This member will investigate, contain the incident, oversee resolution, and report to the CTO.
+This member will investigate, contain the incident, oversee resolution, and report to the Director of Technology.
 They will also act as the secretary, maintaining minutes and tracking actions.

 3. Marketing Team: The Marketing Team must designate at least one member to manage communications while the system is down.
 They will use backup systems to email and text stakeholders and students.
-Immediate updates on the incident's status and expected resolution time must be communicated via the website and social media.
-At least one update per day is required.
+The Marketing Team will manage stakeholder communications in line with the School’s incident communication plan, providing timely, accurate, and proportionate updates based on the nature and impact of the incident.
+Communications must be coordinated with the Director of Technology and President to ensure accuracy, safeguarding considerations, and regulatory compliance.
+Records of communications must be retained within the governance and assurance system-of-record.
 The Marketing Team will provide contact details for students to direct all queries through them and maintain a record of all communications.

 4. Director of Education (DoE): The DoE ensures minimal disruption to learning and teaching.
 The School maintains regular backups of the AGS, VLE, and course content on diverse servers, including cloud platforms.
 If a server fails, the School can switch to alternative servers.
 In cases of software or platform issues, physical and electronic copies of materials are kept updated for continuity.
 The School will use Google Classroom, Microsoft Teams, physical classrooms, video conferencing, its website, email, and post for ongoing education.
 Assessment Regulations may be adjusted during emergencies to maintain flexibility.
 The DoE will create and provide protocols to the Director of Technology covering communication, timetables, staffing, content, delivery, assessments, and collaboration with external examiners and regulatory bodies.
 Daily updates will be provided to students through marketing messages and the DoE will coordinate with lecturers to ensure consistent information.